kubernetes/enhancements/keps/sig-storage/1979-object-storage-support/README.md

     |-------------------------------------------------|
 ```

-###### 2. User BucketClaim to generate credentials for that bucket
+###### 2. User creates BucketAccess to generate credentials for that bucket

-Unlike the BucketClaim for COSI created bucket, this BucketClaim should directly reference the Bucket instead of a BucketRequest
+Unlike the BucketAccess for COSI created bucket, this BucketClaim should directly reference the Bucket instead of a BucketClaim

 ```
-    BucketClaim - bacl2
+    BucketAccess - bac2
     |-------------------------------|
     | spec:                         |
     |   bucketName: bucketName123   |